djvill/APLS/doc/apls-101-getting-started/doc-navigation.md

   >
   > 1. Go to <https://apls.pitt.edu/labbcat>.
   >
-  > You should see a login box pop up:
+  > You should see the login page appear:
-  > {% include screengrab.html src="no-page/login.png" %}
+  > {% include screengrab.html src="login/login.png" %}

 - Blue "Under the hood" boxes give some details about technical details, design decisions, and/or the history of APLS's development.
 They're meant for especially curious readers, but they're not crucial to understanding how to use APLS or how it works.